Jeremy-Cleland/Jeremy-Cleland.github.io/code401/Engineering Readings.md

   - A:

     - Step 1.
-Take a step back from the editor and re-read the question, course coneent.
+Take a step back from the editor and re-read the question, and course content.

     - Step 2.
 Break the problem down to the smallest steps I feel is necessary.
 Translate those steps into pseudo-code.